khwahish1509/FoodX_SDK/README.md

 # FoodX SDK

-A modular blockchain-based decentralized platform for food traceability and supply chain management.
+A comprehensive blockchain SDK for food supply chain tracking and management.

+## Overview

+FoodX SDK provides a simple, unified interface for tracking food products across the entire supply chain, from farm to consumer, using blockchain technology.

-## Key Features
+Key features:

-1. **Multi-Chain Agnosticism**
-   - Supports both private chains (Hyperledger Fabric) and public networks (Ethereum, Polygon, Solana)
+- Support for multiple blockchain networks (Ethereum, Hyperledger Fabric, Polygon, Solana)
-   - Unified API interface that abstracts chain-specific details
-   - Per-tenant blockchain configuration and hybrid approaches

-2. **Offline-First Client SDK**
-   - Resilient client library with persistent local storage
-   - Deterministic conflict resolution for offline data synchronization
-   - Intelligent sync mechanisms with configurable retry strategies

-3. **Developer-First Experience**
-   - OpenAPI 3.0 specification as the single source of truth
-   - Auto-generated strongly-typed client libraries
-   - CLI tool for project scaffolding with sensible defaults
+- Offline capabilities for areas with poor internet connectivity

-4. **Enterprise Controls**
+- Built-in compliance and reporting tools
-   - Fine-grained, attribute-based access control
+- Enterprise-grade access control and security
-   - Hierarchical API keys with scope restrictions
+- Ecosystem integration with external systems
-   - Tiered rate limiting and comprehensive audit logging

-5. **Compliance & Reporting**
-   - Flexible data export framework supporting multiple formats
-   - Digital signatures and verification for all exported data
-   - Configurable data retention and archiving policies

-6. **Ecosystem & Extensibility**
-   - Clean plugin architecture using dependency injection
-   - Webhook system with retry and delivery confirmation
-   - Analytics framework that can be extended with custom metrics

 ## Installation